marcosvmg/garasu/README.md

-# garasupproject
+# garasup

  Hi, my name is Marcos Martins, and this is my TCC Project with my friends , a platform that offers outsourced services relate to I.T for small and large companies.

  Some of our current and future services are:

  ✢ company's management
- ✢ network assembly
  ✢ cloud installation (future)
  ✢ small website creation
  ✢ selling courses to employees